Your views are important to us, so please do get in touch.

 How to give feedback

-If you have any suggestions on how our services or facilities could be improved, wish to compliment our staff for doing a good job or wish to make a complaint, we would like to hear from you.
+If you have any suggestions on how our services or facilities could be improved, wish to compliment our staff for doing a good job, would like information, or wish to make a complaint, we would like to hear from you.

 You can contact us in a variety of ways:

-Write to: Corporate and Customer Support Team, Exmoor House, Dulverton, Somerset, TA22 9HL
+Write to: Strategy and Performance Team, Exmoor House, Dulverton, Somerset, TA22 9HL

 Telephone: 01398 323665